vmware-archive/vcd-ext-samples/README.md

 By leveraging a tool (this tool) that can process the Sass Clarity definitions alongside variable overrides and selector overrides in a specific way, providers can quickly and easily create a drop in replacement for the default vCD style sheet.

 ## Getting Started ##
+### Prepare NPM Dependencies ###
+Depending on your Cloud Director version do the following steps:
+1. Open `./package.json`
+2. Change the clarity version based on your Cloud Director version, ex.
+10.1 supports Clarity 2.2.0.
+3. Delete `./package-lock.json` and `node_modules` (if exists).
+4. Proceed with the **Install** step.

 ### Install ###
 ```bash
 git clone -b theme-generator/10.1 --single-branch https://github.com/vmware-samples/vcd-ext-samples.git theme-generator